dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

         self.momentum = 0.9
 ```

-We are now ready to start the training.
+We are now ready to start training.
 The training script is provided in the `tools` folder.
 To start training, run

 ```bash